Representation Matters: Elevating Women in Finance and Fintech

 - Treating diversity holistically and widening discussions beyond gender

-Beyond it being the right thing to do, research shows that elevating and empowering women at work is good for business.
+And the research shows that elevating and empowering women at work is good for businesses’ bottom line.
 McKinsey & Company found that in 2020, companies that performed in the top quartile for gender diversity were 25% more likely to have above-average profitability than companies that performed in the bottom quartile.